welcome to mindsong

-You will be trained and supported by our skilled music therapists, alongside our volunteer coordinator, Sophie.
+You will be trained and supported by our skilled music therapists, alongside our volunteer coordinator, Jane.

 Volunteering for mindsong is a great way of benenfiting people with dementia and of making new friends.
 If you are building your CV, this would be a significant part of your CPD.

-If you are interested in finding out more contact Sophie Ayre on email@example.com
+If you are interested in finding out more contact Jane Rothery on firstname.lastname@example.org

 We are a registered charity: 1149189